School of Education and Human Development

 Financial aid and scholarships are available for those who qualify.

 These programs are offered fully online.
 Successful completion of the MA degree requires a minimum of 30 graduate semester hours.
-The time to completion varies, but many students finish in two years.
+The time to completion varies, but many students finish the master's program in two years.